bengfarrell/rgf-blog/content/blog/2012-12-14-the-sustainable-classroom-3-the-cultivation-and-culinary-possibilities-of-figs.md

   - "unique-southern-dishes"
   - "wine-pairings"
 ---

-**The Sustainable Classroom #3: The Cultivation and Culinary Possibilities of Figs**

 For my third session at [the Sustainable Classroom](http://www.terravitaevent.com/TerraVITA/SessionDescrip.html) as part of my bloggers’ free pass to [TerraVITA 2012](http://www.terravitaevent.com/TerraVITA/SessionDescrip.html), I chose to take a class on figs and wine pairings.
 My reasoning was simple.
 I adore figs. I adore wine.
 I often think of figs when drinking an especially rich wine.
 So it was a match made in heaven for me.